maim-lain/schooloflust/scenes.md

 ---

 #### Scene 12 - Sofia (hypnosis)
-- Complete the first four steps in the sidequest: Hypno Natalie #1
+- Complete the sidequest: Hypno Natalie #1
 - Occurs on 9/16

 ---